WHY YOU MIGHT CONSIDER A SHORT-TERM FIRST MORTGAGE

 Short-term first mortgages from private lenders have a number of benefits, including:

-- They are normally more competitive than other loans (such as caveats or second mortgages)
+- First mortgages in Australia are normally more competitive than other loans (such as caveats or second mortgages)

-- They can be organised and settled very quickly (often within 3 to 5 days)
+- A short-term first mortgage can be organised and settled very quickly (often within 3 to 5 days)

 - You can borrow to a higher amount (otherwise known as ‘loan to value ratio’ or ‘LVR’) compared to other mortgage loans

-- Private lenders usually require minimal paperwork and are supportive of self-employed applicants, or borrowers with ‘less-than-perfect’ credit history
+- Private lenders usually require minimal paperwork for first mortgages in Australia, and are supportive of self-employed applicants, or borrowers with ‘less-than-perfect’ credit history

 - Short-time first mortgages are available from an increasing number of lenders and you can often appl online, which is quick and easy